nucleome/docs/source/data_service.rst

     :figwidth: 640px

     Scheme of the Data worksheet.
     In the two-column setting, the shortLabel and file link is required.
-In the four-column setting, shortLabe, file link, metaLink, and longLabel is required.
+In the four-column setting, shortLabel, file link, metaLink, and longLabel are required.
 Note that the first row is the header and can be named to anything.
 Other data can be stored in other columns.
 The order of columns does not matter, as long as the order index of the column is correct in the Index worksheet.

 BigBed and bigWig files are binary indexed files with data in multiple resolutions.
-For data stored in the web, NucleServer and NucleData will only fetch index files (usually only less than 1\% size of the original file) from web links and store them locally.
+For data stored on the web, NucleServer and NucleData will only fetch index files (usually only less than 1\% size of the original file) from web links and store them locally.
 The default location for storing the index files is ``<user's home directory>/.nucle/index``.
-However, we highly recommend downloading .hic file to your local computer and host them locally to provide the fastest speed of browsing.
+However, we highly recommend downloading .hic files to your local computer and host them locally to provide the fastest speed of browsing.

 **Start a data service**